JackSloaner/TLAP-Exercises/README.md

 - Constructor and destructor
 - Includes hashNode class as linked list to deal with collisions
 ### 7.3: first_student
-(The original first student program was a modified version of the example in chapter 7, then was later modified along with one of the practice questions)
+(The original first student program was a modified version of the example in chapter 7, then was later modified along with one of the practice questions)<br>
 **Question in the book: A complaint offered against the policy/strategy pattern is that it requires exposing some internals of the class, such as types.
-Modify the "first student: program from earlier in this chapter so that the policy functions are all stored within the class and are chosen by passing a code value (of a new, enumerated type for example), instead of passing the policy function itself.** <br>‎<br>
+Modify the "first student" program from earlier in this chapter so that the policy functions are all stored within the class and are chosen by passing a code value (of a new, enumerated type for example), instead of passing the policy function itself.** <br>‎<br>
 **Program description:** <br>
 Use policy/strategy design pattern to allow the user to specify the sorting policy for the firstStudent() method.
 ### 7.4: dynamic_features